 Treat the first few holidays like a staycation

 It also helps to treat your first few holidays like a staycation.
 By all means, have some days out, but keep them to a half-day with plenty of rest (and a couple of dog walks) throughout the rest of the day.

-I hope these tips are useful for your next long road trip with your dog.
-I’d love to know where you’re travelling to with your dog in the car — just pop a few notes down in the comments below!
+We hope these tips are useful for your next long road trip with your dog.
+We’d love to know where you’re travelling to with your dog in the car — just pop a few notes down in the comments below!

 Did you like this?
 Pin it for later!